 My rule of thumb was to try to be local all week, and then give myself a weekend night to recover, vegetate, relax without guilt.

 I am glad there were international stores.
 I liked seeing what other countries found useful and, more importantly, I don’t think I would have been efficient living on the local economy, buying meat off the street or at the bazaar every week, doing all the made-from-scratch effort that local women were used to.

 Now that I’m back in the United States, however, there are many times in a month, I would give anything to have more fish and narsharab, or to be able to sit on that rooftop deck having a simple meal of bread and tzatziki and choban salat with lemon.

 I’m glad we have choices…it makes life interesting, no matter where we are.

-Contributed by Jonelle Hilleary who writes about My Life Lessons on her website What the World Taught Me
+Jonelle Hilleary writes about My Life Lessons on her website What the World Taught Me.